logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/3-configure-build-demo.md

 ## Step 2: Configure `mezmo-otel-config-extras.yml` with Shared Source Credentials

-Grab the URL and Access Keys from your Log, Metric and Trace Shared Sources.
-Modify [DEMO_REPO/mezmo-otel-config-extras.yml](https://github.com/braxtonj/opentelemetry-demo/mezmo-otel-config-extras.yml) with the proper credentials and save.
-Log, Metrics and Traces will each have their own unique URL and Access Keys.
+Grab the URL and saved Access Keys from your Log, Metric and Trace Shared Sources (don't worry, if you didn't save the key you can always create a new one).
+Modify [opentelemetry-demo/mezmo-otel-config-extras.yml](https://github.com/braxtonj/opentelemetry-demo/blob/main/mezmo-otel-config-extras.yml) with the proper credentials and save.
+Note that Log, Metrics and Traces will each have their own unique URL and Access Keys.

 ## Step 3: Build and Run the OpenTelmetry Demo